danieljfarrell/pvtrace/README.md

 ## Documentation

-[Examples in the docs directory](docs/) are interactive Jupyter notebooks.
+Interactive Jupyter notebooks can be found in the [docs directory](docs/).

 Static versions are included in the project documentation, [https://pvtrace.readthedocs.io](https://pvtrace.readthedocs.io/)